technologiestiftung/umweltatlas-masterportal-v3/docs/User/Portal-Config/config.json.md

 [inherits]: # (portalConfig.menu.sections.modules)

 This tool allows users to compare two map layers side by side using a layer swiper.
 Users select layers from the active, visible layers, and the swiper divides the map to show each layer in separate sections.
-The tool supports WMS and WFS layers and ensures complete layer updates before allowing swiper movement for accurate comparison.
+The tool supports WMS and WFS layers.

 |Name|Required|Type|Default|Description|Expert|
 |----|--------|----|-------|-----------|------|